django/deps/draft/email-providers.md

 ## Motivation

-(See the original [django-developers discussion] for more details and use cases.)

 It's common to use different email services—or different configurations of the same email service—for different types of email: